 These homemade Buckwheat Crepes are gluten free and grain free!
 They have the classic eggy flavor you’d expect from these thin and delicious pancakes.
 Soft, buttery, delicious, and infinitely versatile as a sweet or savory option for breakfast, brunch, lunch, dinner or dessert!

 I love a good batch of gluten free Buckwheat Crepes or its fluffy texture, but there’s something about the flavor and eggy texture of crepes that’s SO GOOD.
 I first fell in love with crepes while visiting Paris, where a bunch of stores pop up every where you turn around the city.
 They sold them with a variety of delicious fillings: strawberry and cream cheese, pear and chocolate drizzle, and many others.
+Not syrup or butter!
 And always paired with a glass of wine!
 Not a cup of tea, or coffee.
 Wine!
+Which goes so well with savory crepes.

 I couldn’t believe that these places sold only crepes accompanied by red wine, but once I saw the menu, I realized how many different ways you can prepare them.
 I personally never enjoyed a “regular” pancake and never regularly had one until I started making gluten free buckwheat pancakes.